 The Wellington Male Voice Choir is a medium sized amateur choir (30-40 voices) that sings songs of many genres - from Bach to the Beach Boys - and hymns in traditional male voice choir style (both accompanied and "a cappella").
 The choir has been in continuous existence since 1961, providing initially a service to retirement homes and similar charitable groups.
 In recent years the choir has sought a more public image, and presents public concerts, in addition to retaining as much as possible of the former service performances.

 The choir had an unusual origin in that it was founded by a women's group called the Khandallah League of Mothers (Khandallah is a suburb of Wellington City).
 The League had a Women's choir for many years and in the years prior to 1961 persuaded their husbands to sing occasionally as a men's choir.
-The men formed a choir on a permanent basis in 1961 (then called the Onslow Male Voice Choir) which has lasted long after the woman's choir (and the League of Mothers) disappeared.
+The men formed a choir on a permanent basis in 1961 (then called the Onslow Male Voice Choir) which has lasted long after the Women's choir (and the League of Mothers) disappeared.
 It is choir folklore that the choir was initially named "The Khandallah League of Mothers Male Voice Choir"!
 The Choir changed its name to the current 'Wellington Male Voice Choir' in 1992.

 The 50th anniversary of the choir was celebrated in 2011, which included the publication of a history of the choir.

-The Choir publishes occasional newsletters for members, to keep them up-to-date with the activities and news of significant events, plus bulletins related to specific interest.
+The Choir publishes occasional newsletters for members, to keep them up-to-date with activities and news of significant events, plus bulletins related to specific interest.
 These newsletters are available to members only.

 During 2001 the Choir released its first Music CD production, with the title sound track of "Let there be Music".
 Our second music CD "Let the Music Begin" was recorded in November 2004 and this also features the Wellington City Jazz.
 These are no longer available.